giandab/Market-simulator/README.md

 host = localhost
 ```

+4. Run the `db_setup.py` file to create the tables.
-4. Run `pipenv shell` to start the virtual environment.
+5. Run `pipenv shell` to start the virtual environment.
-5. Run `uvicorn main:app` to start the local server.
+6. Run `uvicorn main:app` to start the local server.

+To run local tests use the command `python -m pytest`